jhardy/sass-pack/README.md

 sass-pack
 =========

-Sass Pack - Tools for sass and compass
+Sass Pack - Tools for Sass and compass